-XII.
+XIII.
 COOPERATION WITH THE CODEX, OIE AND IPPC

-- 78. In the 2005 Review, the Committee noted that the relationship between the Committee and the Codex, OIE and IPPC should be clarified with a view to facilitating the implementation of the SPS Agreement while avoiding duplication of activities.
-The Committee also invited Members to provide information regarding their experiences in that regard and to submit specific suggestions for consideration by the Committee. - 79.
-The Committee is required to monitor the process of international harmonization and coordinate efforts with these bodies (Article 3.5), and to develop a procedure to monitor the use of international standards, guidelines and recommendations (Article 12.4).
+109. In the 2005 Review, the Committee noted that the relationship between the Committee and the Codex, OIE and IPPC should be clarified with a view to facilitating the implementation of the SPS Agreement while avoiding duplication of activities.
+The Committee also invited Members to provide information regarding their experiences in that regard and to submit specific suggestions for consideration by the Committee.

+110. The Committee is required to monitor the process of international harmonization and coordinate efforts with these bodies (Article 3.5), and to develop a procedure to monitor the use of international standards, guidelines and recommendations (Article 12.4).
 The Committee adopted a provisional monitoring procedure in July 1997, which has been subsequently extended and revised (G/SPS/11/Rev.1) (see Section V above).
 In addition, on the basis of an initiative from a Member, the Committee may, through appropriate channels, invite the relevant international organizations to examine specific matters with respect to a particular standard, guideline or recommendation (Article 12.6).
-In practice, this has been done through a letter from the Chairperson of the SPS Committee drawing the attention of the Codex, OIE and IPPC to relevant issues that have been identified in the annual report on the monitoring of the use of international standards. - 80.
-Representatives from each of these organizations attend the SPS Committee meetings and representatives from the WTO Secretariat attend the meetings of these international organizations as observers.
+In practice, this has been done through a letter from the Chairperson of the SPS Committee drawing the attention of the Codex, OIE and IPPC to relevant issues that have been identified in the annual report on the monitoring of the use of international standards.

+111. Representatives from each of these organizations attend the SPS Committee meetings and representatives from the WTO Secretariat attend meetings of these international organizations as observers.
 Cooperation between the SPS Committee and the international standard-setting organizations is enhanced by coordinating meeting schedules to facilitate Member participation in regularly scheduled meetings.
 Several of the activities of the international standard-setting bodies have been discussed in previous Sections of this Background Document.
 The STDF provides an additional forum for coordination among its partner organizations, including the WTO, IPPC, OIE and Codex.

-81. In the context of the recommendation arising from 2005 Review, New Zealand tabled a proposal to clarify the relationship between the SPS Committee and the Codex, IPPC and OIE, including a number of questions to be put to the Three Sisters.36 Japan proposed, in light of the various cross-sectoral issues under consideration such as regionalization or private standards, that the Committee organize a workshop on the standard-setting procedures of the Codex, OIE and IPPC.37 A special Workshop has been scheduled for October 2009 to examine the work of the Three Sisters and how to enhance the relationship between them and the SPS Committee.
-A draft programme for the workshop will be issued shortly by the Secretariat, as requested, for consideration by Members at the February meeting of the Committee.
+- 112. In the context of the recommendation arising from 2005 Review, New Zealand tabled a proposal to clarify the relationship between the SPS Committee and the Codex, IPPC and OIE, including a number of questions to be put to the Three Sisters.43 Japan proposed, in light of the various cross-sectoral issues under consideration such as regionalization or private standards, that the Committee organize a workshop on the standard-setting procedures of the Codex, OIE and IPPC.44 - 113.
+A special Workshop has been scheduled for October 2009 to examine the work of the Three Sisters and how to enhance the relationship between them and the SPS Committee.
+The proposed programme for the workshop includes two main parts: (i) presentations by the international standard-setting organizations on the procedures and issues they face in the development, adoption and monitoring of the use of international standards of relevance to the SPS Committee; and (ii) discussions on concrete actions to improve coordination between the Committee and OIE, Codex, and IPPC, to increase the use of international standards and avoid duplication of efforts.45